Why SMART Goals Work Better Than Regular Goals

 2. Measurable Goals Create Feedback

-You can’t, at least not in any clear or consistent way.
-So your brain gets no real feedback to work with.
+You can’t, at least not in a clear or reliable way.
+As a result, your brain doesn’t get meaningful feedback to work with.

 You can ask: